MrCartoonology/modelsfromscratch/README.md

 Currently it has the transformer for the post [Exploring the Transformer](https://mrcartoonology.github.io/jekyll/update/2025/05/14/exploring_the_transformer.html).

 The code was developed using mostly the original transformer paper and AI chats as reference.
-It may have flaws.
-In fact the main branch has a very interesting issue that is part of the story on the post [Exploring the Transformer](https://mrcartoonology.github.io/jekyll/update/2025/05/14/exploring_the_transformer.html).
+The main branch has a very interesting issue that is part of the story on the post [Exploring the Transformer](https://mrcartoonology.github.io/jekyll/update/2025/05/14/exploring_the_transformer.html).

 Follow up work in the post is done in different branches.